riddhesh-jangid/Goansible/README.md

+# Goansible :scroll:

-**:scroll: Goansible compiles python programs into ansible commands and execute them**
+**Goansible compiles python programs into ansible commands and execute them**

 #### Install Httpd on all server